-- Progressive Discipline: Any discipline of an employee shall a. be for just cause.
-The parties agree that the concept of just cause embodies the principles of progressive discipline under the circumstances. appropriate Disciplinary include procedures limited may but are not verbal/written reprimand, suspension, demotion The decision of the district not to renew termination. teachers with less than three (3) years of experience in Broward County shall not be subject to this section. - b.
-Probationary Period: It is the intent of the parties to assure that an environment exists that encourages the success of employees on an initial annual contract.
-Prior to making a recommendation for termination of an employee during an initial probationary period, the Area Superintendent shall review the recommendation and shall have the option of offering the employee a transfer to another location, which may offer the employee a greater chance for success.
-The decision of the Area Superintendent shall be final and binding, and the decision shall not be subject to the grievance procedure in Article 34.
-Nothing in this subsection shall be deemed to waive the rights of an employee under local, state or federal law. - 2.
-Complaints on Employees: No action against an employee shall be taken on the basis of a complaint by a parent or student or other individual nor any notice of such action or complaint shall be included in the employee's personnel file, unless the matter is first reported to the employee in writing and the employee has had the opportunity to discuss the matter with his/her principal. - 3.
-Investigation of an Employee: No investigation of an employee, beyond preliminary inquiry, by the Special Investigative Unit may be undertaken without written notice to the employee, such notice to include a statement of the cause giving rise to the investigation.
+- a.
+Progressive Discipline: Any discipline of an employee shall be for just cause.
+The parties agree that the concept of just cause embodies the principles of progressive discipline appropriate under the circumstances.
+Disciplinary include procedures may but are not limited verbal/written reprimand, suspension, demotion and The decision of the dDistrict not to renew termination. teachers with less than three (3) years of experience in Broward County shall not be subject to this section.
+A summary memo shall not be considered discipline. - b.
+Probationary Period: It is the intent of the parties to assure that an environment exists that encourages the success of employees on an initial probationary contract. making a recommendation for termination of an employee during an initial probationary period, the Chief School Performance & Accountability Officer shall review the recommendation and shall have the option of offering the employee a transfer to another location, which may offer the employee a greater chance for success.
+The decision of the Chief School Performance & Accountability Officer shall be final and binding, and the decision shall not be subject to the grievance procedure in Article 34 Thirty-Four.
+Nothing in this subsection shall be deemed to waive the rights of an employee under local, state or federal law.
+A probationary teacher who completes the probationary period but is not renewed and is subsequently rehired or reinstated by the first day students report for school of the following school year, shall not be subject to any additional probationary period. - 2.
+Complaints on Employees: No action against an employee shall be taken on the basis of a complaint by a parent or student or other individual nor any notice of such action or complaint shall be included in the employee's personnel file, unless the matter is first reported to the employee in writing and the employee has had the opportunity to discuss the matter with his/her principal.

+- 3. Investigation of an Employee: No investigation of an employee, beyond preliminary inquiry, by the Special Investigative Unit may be undertaken without written notice to the employee, such notice to include a statement of the cause giving rise to the investigation.
 Any information relied upon by SIU to take or recommend disciplinary action against an employee shall be provided to the employee and/or the BTU upon request. - 4.
-Recommendation for Dismissal: Any recommendation for dismissal of an employee because of incompetent performance, as specified on the employee's assessment form, shall not be made prior to the conclusion of a time period as set forth in the assessment form for the purpose of correcting such deficiency or deficiencies.

-- 5. Conferences: Any conference or hearing with an employee regarding dismissal, non-renewal, suspension, demotion, or other discipline shall be conducted in a manner so as not to abrogate the employee's rights according to law and the provisions of this contract. - 6.
-Refusal To Sign Documents: An employees refusal to sign evaluation forms and any disciplinary action forms that may be required/generated under the provisions of this article, shall not constitute any grounds for insubordination or for other action against the employee, when such signature is for the purpose of acknowledging that the document has been read and does not necessarily indicate agreement with its content.
+Recommendation for Dismissal: If an educator is placed on a Performance Development Plan (PDP), any recommendation for dismissal of an employee because of ineffective performance, as specified on the educator's PDP, shall not be made prior to the conclusion of a time period as set forth in the PDP for the purpose of correcting such deficiency or deficiencies. - Conferences: Any conference or hearing with an employee regarding dismissal, non-renewal, suspension, demotion, or other discipline shall be conducted in a manner so as not to abrogate the employee's rights according to law and the provisions of this contract. - 6.
+Refusal To Sign Documents: An employee's refusal to sign evaluation forms and any disciplinary action forms that may be required/generated under the provisions of this aArticle, shall not constitute any grounds for insubordination or for other action against the employee, when such signature is for the purpose of acknowledging that the document has been read and does not necessarily indicate agreement with its content.

-C. REEMPLOYMENT OF FIRST AND SECOND YEAR ANNUAL CONTRACT EMPLOYEES:
+C. REEMPLOYMENT OF ANNUAL CONTRACT EMPLOYEES: